ajcr/urn/README.md

 ```
 Here we also specified a range `1..5` for the draw size.
 Single sizes (e.g. `5`) are also permitted.

-Sometimes it's more useful to see a plot to see the optimal draw size at a glance:
+Often it's useful to create a plot (`show plot`) to see the optimal draw size at a glance:
 ```
 urn> probability draw from red=5, blue=7, green=3 where red >= 2 and blue <=5 show plot;
 ┌────────────────────────────────────────────────────────────┐